Talk: Nasu Kinoko X Urobuchi Gen

 Nasu: Yeah.
 You know what I think must be really difficult, is to make a fighting game...the action in those games is what processes the story, right?
 I think the best example is when using a special move changes the scene that comes next.

 Uro: I think that great action games can make the best drama.
 For example, "This move is really strong, but it leaves me open."
 The problem is left in the users' hands.
-Like, "are you man enough to use this move?!"
-(Laughs) "You're gonna be countered no matter what, you know?"!
-The excitement is in getting put in a sticky situation and still having the guts to use such a move...then getting lauded for it later.
-(Laughs)
+Like, "are you man enough to use this move?!" (laughs) "You're gonna be countered no matter what, you know?"!
+The excitement is in getting put in a sticky situation and still having the guts to use such a move...then getting lauded for it later. (laughs)

 Q: There is a lot of "imagine the details for yourselves" kind of situations in entertainment these days, do you think that games should be including these situations too?